Last hidden column for tag filter | |

 Apr 02, 2025 7:00 AM - 8:30 AM

-The Rotary Clubs of Port Nicholson and Mt Victoria, Nicola Willis became a List MP following Stephen Joyce’s departure from Parliament in 2018.
-She had previously worked as a senior adviser to Prime Minister John Key and in the corporate sector where she held senior management roles in dairy giant Fonterra.
-Nicola and her husband Duncan Small have four children and they live in Karori.
-Please register for yourself and any guests by Friday 14 February, with details of any dietary requirments, so that we can advise attendance information to the Wellington Club.
+REMINDER To everyone who hasn't already responded Registrations close this Friday, 28 March 6pm The speaker for our combined clubs breakfast meeting on 2 April 2025 is Nicole Skews-Poole Founding Director Anchordown This meeting will be a joint meeting of the Rotary Clubs of Port Nicholson and Mt Victoria Anchordown is a mission-driven social enterprise, helping organisations and communities prevent and respond to the growth of disinformation, online harm and polarisation.
+The company is run by Nicole Skews-Poole in collaboration with researchers and subject matter experts.
+Nicole is a long-time communications lead who specialises in countering disinformation.
+After helping steer some of the first disinformation targeting of the public sector during COVID-19, she then worked as the Director of Communications for research group The Disinformation Project.
+Please register for yourself and any guests by Friday 28 March 6pm, with details of any dietary requirements, so that we can advise attendance information to the Wellington Club.
 Please note the early registration date.
 We hope you can join us for this event.
-Numbers are limited to 100 so guarantee your place by registering early.
+Numbers are limited so guarantee your place by registering early.
 The function cost for this event is $27.50 including breakfast (this is different to our normal meeting as there will be no discount if you choose not to have breakfast).
+Please note - if you dont register and turn up - there will not be any breakfast available.
 Members will be billed for both their registration and their guests at $27.50 per person.
 Non members please make payment to RCPN Account 03-0502-0132476-00 with your name and "Business Breakfast" as the reference. |

 |